-To go back to Hanisberg's (1997: 72-83) argument, it is difficult to agree with her that popular women's magazines can help to advance the cause of progressive movements by providing feminist views in mainstream magazines, From the analysis of four top magazines in Malaysia, these magazines are generally not known for their radical thoughts nor are they repository for feminist thinking.
-No doubt issues include aging, women's health, women and sexuality; they are hardly couched in feminists terms of reference.
-All these problems women faced is believed to be overcome by consuming the products that are advertised side by side with these articles.
-There is no denying that some articles may have picked up feminist issues whether deliberately or accidentally, the focus is on how self can be transformed rather than on social transformation.
+To go back to Hanisberg's (1997: 72-83) argument, it is difficult to agree with her that popular women's magazines can help to advance the cause of progressive movements by providing feminist views in mainstream magazines.
+From the analysis of four top magazines in Malaysia, it was concluded that these magazines are generally not known for their radical thoughts nor are they repository for feminist thinking.
+There is no doubt issues like aging, women's health, women and sexuality were featured.
+However, they are hardly couched in feminists terms of reference.
+All these problems women faced is believed can be overcomed by consuming the products that are advertised side by side with these articles.
+There is no denying that some articles may have picked up feminist issues whether deliberately or accidentally and the focus is on how self can be transformed rather than on social transformation.
 Rhode points out that it is easy for magazines to incorporate feminism as a lifestyle just as easily as one adopts a yuppie lifestyle.
 But adopting a feminist lifestyle is not the same as political commitment that remains as the passion and commitment of the women's movement.

 It is good to read real life story of the woman struggling with her marriage and divorce that is hindered by the Syariah court.
 Stories like these show a lot of reflexivity on a woman's sense of self and identity but still it has its limitations to change society.
-People who read magazines may not read it with the perspective of a feminist but read like more likely as a voyeur, looking into a personal part another person's life.
-It is also good to hear responses of youth when their freedom is being challenged by the dominant culture, but claiming one's personal rights does not equate to participatory democracy nor collective action.
+People who read magazines may not read it with the perspective of a feminist but may read it more likely as a voyeur, looking into a personal part another person's life.
+It is also good to hear responses from youth with regards to their freedom being challenged by the dominant culture, but claiming one's personal rights does not equate to participatory democracy nor collective action.
 Faludi(in Gauntlett 2003) aptly points out that in modern societies where commercial media proliferates, both men and women have now become victims of the culture of consumerism, appearances and glamour and in such an environment the struggles of the women's movement is lost on the individuals.

-From the physical aspect of the magazines, the format that they have adapted is quite similar to that from the west.
-The theme of beauty, house and fashion, has been emphasized colorful glossy pages of women's magazines.
+From the physical aspect of the magazines, the format that they have adapted are quite similar to that from the west.
+The theme of beauty, house and fashion have been emphasized through many colourful glossy pages of women's magazines.
 But unlike western magazines that have cut a radical age like Ms, a feminist magazine, mainstream magazines here still maintain conservative ideas and images of femininity and women's role despite vast changes and achievements gained by women activists in the women's movement.

-The challenge remains that struggles and achievements of the women's movement has to be made known to as many as possible.
-The avenue of commercial media continues to push out that voice or incorporate it only if it suits its purposes.
+The challenge remains that struggles and achievements of the women's movement has to me made known to as many as possible.
+The avenues of commercial media continues to push out that voice or incorporate it only if it suits its purposes.
 There is a need then to identify other avenues where more men and women would be informed of the women's movements and their cause.
 Existing mainstream media needs continuous monitoring of biases to push the boundaries of coverage of women's concerns and perspectives.
-If a feminist perspective is to be realized, a greater voice is needed not only in the political process but also in the media.
+If a feminist perspective is to be realized, a greater voice is need not only in the political process but also in the media.